-As described for Alternative 2 in Chapter 5, Surface Water Resources, Section 5.6, Impact Analysis and Mitigation Measures, the reservoir would be designed to release flows into Hunters Creek, Stone Corral Creek, and Funks Creek, but not through Saddle Dams 3 and 5.
+As described for Alternative 2 in the Impact Analysis and Mitigation Measures section of Chapter 5, Surface Water Resources, the reservoir would be designed to release flows into Hunters Creek, Stone Corral Creek, and Funks Creek, but not through Saddle Dams 3 and 5.
 The potential emergency drawdown releases in the vicinity of Saddle Dams 3 and 5 to Hunters Creek Fork (1,100 cfs from Saddle Dam 3 and 1,100 cfs from Saddle Dam 5) would be eliminated from Alternatives 1 and 3.
 Spills from Saddle Dam 8B would be the only release to Hunters Creek.
 Removal of the structures would generally avoid flooding impacts in Hunters Creek associated with emergency drawdowns that were described in Chapter 5 and would decrease Project operations and maintenance costs, while still meeting DSOD requirements.